Dynamic Mixture of Progressive Parameter-Efficient Expert Library for Lifelong Robot Learning: Experiments

-\paragraph{Computational Overhead.} DMPEL introduces two additional computational stages: (1) encoding the current context with the frozen backbone and using the global router to compute routing coefficients, and (2) averaging the parameters of the top-$\delta$ experts to synthesize $\tilde{\boldsymbol{W}}\in\mathbb{R}^{d_{\text{in}}\times d_{\text{out}}}$, which incurs approximately $2\times\delta \times r \times (d_{\text{in}}+ d_{\text{out}})$ FLOPs.
-Thereafter, the forward pass through the linear layer requires the usual $ 2 \times d_{\text{in}}\times d_{\text{out}} $ FLOPs.
-In robotic manipulation, which typically spans hundreds of decision steps and whose observations change only gradually from one step to the next, we conjecture that re-synthesizing policy parameters every several steps can yield a favorable trade-off between computational cost and task performance.
-Figure \ref{fig:abl.interval} verifies that, as the expert synthesize interval increases from 1 to 5, the average inference time rapidly approaches that of the backbone-only baseline (approx. 30 ms), while the success rate suffers only a slight decline.
-The result also indicates that the expert router indeed dynamically selects low-rank experts tailored to the current context.
+\paragraph{Computational Overhead.} DMPEL introduces two additional stages: (1) encoding the current context with the frozen backbone and using the global router to compute routing coefficients, and (2) averaging the parameters of the top-$k$ experts to synthesize $\tilde{\boldsymbol{W}}\in\mathbb{R}^{d_{\text{in}}\times d_{\text{out}}}$, which incurs approximately $2\times k \times r \times (d_{\text{in}}+ d_{\text{out}})$ FLOPs.
+The forward pass through the pretrained linear layer requires the usual $ 2 \times d_{\text{in}}\times d_{\text{out}} $ FLOPs.
+In robotic manipulation, which typically spans hundreds to thousands of decision steps and whose observations change only gradually from one step to the next.
+We investigate the influence of the weight synthesis interval (i.e., re-synthesizing policy parameters only every few steps during inference) on the success rate in LIBERO-Spatial, as shown in Figure \ref{fig:abl.interval}.
+The results indicate that the success rate experiences a slight decline as the granularity of the synthesis interval increases.
+Furthermore, as the synthesis interval expands from 1 to 5, the average inference time quickly approaches that of the backbone-only baseline (approximately 30 ms).
+This suggests two key points: (1) the expert router dynamically selects low-rank experts tailored to the current context, and less frequent synthesis may result in suboptimal expert coefficients; (2) we can achieve a trade-off between the additional computational cost of parameter synthesis and the accuracy of expert coefficients, which directly impacts task performance.

+\paragraph{t-SNE Analysis.} We present t-SNE visualization in Figure \ref{fig:tsne_object}, illustrating the latent embeddings from the temporal transformer's final block during the evaluation on Task 2.
+DMPEL maintains embedding consistency when adapting to new tasks, while other baselines demonstrate significant representation drift and catastrophic forgetting.
+Results from SeqFT with LoRA indicate that even a small number of parameters can substantially steer the pretrained model, and therefore we should be careful about the forgetting issue during lifelong PEFT.
+Both DMPEL and EWC impose constraints directly in the parameter space, ensuring consistent representation; however, EWC proves effective only in the short term (after Task 4) and fails to maintain effectiveness in the long run (after Task 8).